Company collaborates to boost women’s training for the workforce

 Finally, a showcase was presented by Fatima R. Alsughaiyer, a customer relations representative at LNA, to raise Aramco suppliers’ awareness of their unique programs to prepare female high school graduates with the training to perform at entry-level technical and vocational jobs.
 Alsughaiyer also outlined LNA’s sponsorship model, which is financially supported by the HRDF and recognized in official IKTVA and Saudization targets.

-The workshop very well received, demonstrated by the audience participation in a final question and answer session.
+The workshop was very well received, demonstrated by the audience participation in a final question and answer session.
 A post-event survey was sent to suppliers to gauge their training demands for sponsorship at LNA.
 This will be followed up with engagement meetings between LNA and suppliers requesting training.

 By Nada S. Alghamdi and Mohammed S. Alshahri